 Locally, considering what happened to the early church in Acts 6, we should be careful that we don’t inadvertently overlook or neglect the needs of the widows in our own congregations.
 In today’s way of life, especially in America, we live in a mobile society with very few children growing up in a hometown surrounded by lots of aunts, uncles and grandparents.
 Chances are many widows in our fellowship groups are very much alone.
 As a church we also tend to compartmentalize our relationships– old people with old people, teens with teens and young couples with other young couples.
 As a result, we can often attend services for years, but an older widow in our congregation remains just an acquaintance that we politely nod to in greeting each week at services, but we don’t really know her– how God called her, what her husband did for a living or even where she lives now and why she moved there.
 Within her heart is a young girl and a young mother with hopes and dreams who has had a lifetime of experiences she’d like to share with others.
 She serves a vital purpose within the Body of Christ.
 If you see someone like her in your congregation who is still to you just an acquaintance, make it a point to get to know her.
 Invite her to your home for dinner and offer to pick her up if she doesn’t drive or can’t drive at night.
 Maybe at some point you might even ask her to join you in a daytime family outing.
 Let her become your friend.
 The same is true for older men in your fellow-ship.
 Turn the hearts of your children to the older ones in your congregation and their hearts to your children.
 In like manner make an effort to turn your own heart to both the young and the old.
 Building a closer relationship with those in the household of faith is an important way for all of us to fulfill Christ’s commandment that we love one another as He loves us.
 Interacting more socially with the the older widows or widowers in our congregations will also give us more opportunities to better serve them.

 In our congregations we can also come up with various ideas for serving others such as having a yellow “honey-do” jar to keep at the back of the meeting hall.
 In it the widows and single ladies (who have no “honey” to give a “do” list to) can let their needs be known.
 Those men or women who are willing and able can reach in the jar and scratch something off the list or take care of the entire list.
 In some cases with a long list many hands can make for a lighter workload.
 It might involve something as simple as changing a washer in a dripping faucet or caulking a drafty window.
 Perhaps when trimming away some dead branches hitting a window on the widow’s house, a couple of guys may notice that the gutters need cleaning.
+She might be on a limited fixed income and can’t afford to pay to have those gutters cleaned.

-These acts of kindness also provide for interaction that might be missing in our church fellowships.
+These acts of kindness we can do also provide for interaction that might be missing in our church fellowships.
 Again, too often we tend to compartmentalize ourselves.
 After services older people tend to fellowship with older brethren, teens with teens, women with women and us guys are busy rambling on about politics, prophecy or who’s going to win the Super Bowl.
 We can fellowship for years with someone and never move beyond being mere acquaintances rather than true family members.
 Gleanings, like sharing meals, spending time together, especially on the Sabbaths, allow us to really get to know each other.
 This way we can be there for each other in our times of need that we might otherwise never know about.

 Even something as simple as cleaning the gutters on a widow’s home is a way to bring interaction.
 After coming in off the roof for a glass of lemonade you may notice from living room pictures on the wall that her deceased husband at one time worked for the railroad and he also loved baseball.
 Perhaps you have more in common than you once thought.
 You see years of memories on the wall.
 A few weeks later when you take your family to an outing at the beach you remember her and ask her along.
 Empty seats in a car for a family outing are “gleanings.”
 Maybe she has not been to the beach since her husband Harold died 15 years earlier.
 Now she smells the salt air again and walks barefoot in the warm sand with your daughter, describing to her what it was like when she was a little girl in the 1930’s collecting shells with her father.
 Then you wonder who is really giving to whom.
 A few weeks earlier she was just an acquaintance you knew by name and nodded politely to, but now she is a sister, a mother and a surrogate grandma.
 It all started with gleanings in a “honey do” jar.